Every summer BP publish their statistical review of world energy.

 Contrasting the Developed and Developing worlds

-Developing world emissions overtook Developed world CO2 emissions in 2005 and they have been escalating ever since.
-CO2 emissions from the Developing world are now ~900,000,000 tonnes higher than the Developed world’s emissions.
-The prognosis is for Developing world CO2 emissions to continue to grow and to accelerate further.
+Developing world emissions overtook Developed world CO2 emissions in 2005 and they have been growing ever since.
+CO2 emissions from the Developing world are now ~10,000 million tonnes higher than the Developed world’s emissions.
+It is to be expected that Developing world CO2 emissions to continue to grow unabated.

-CO2 emissions in the Developing world are accelerating as the quality of the lives for people are progressively improving.
-This emissions growth will further escalate as the Chinese develop Coal-fired power stations at home and via the “Belt and Road programme” throughout the developing world.
-Even so at least ~1.12 billion people, ~15% of the global population, still have no access to reliable electricity.
+Up until 2020, CO2 emissions in the Developing world were accelerating as the quality of lives for people improved progressively.
+That CO2 emissions growth are likely to further escalate in future as the Chinese develop Coal-fired power stations both at home and via the “Belt and Road programme” throughout the developing world.
+Even so, at present at least ~1.12 billion people, ~15% of the global population, still have no access to reliable electric power.

 Since 1990 CO2 emissions from the Developed world have decreased, whereas the Developing world has shown a fourfold increase since 1985.
 This differential has arisen as a result of:

-- to the off-shoring of major CO2 emitting industries to parts of the world that have less rigorous environmental standards or who care less about CO2 emissions
+- to the off-shoring of major CO2 emitting industries to parts of the world that have less rigorous environmental standards or who are less concerned about CO2 emissions.

-- the growing use of Coal-firing for electricity generation in the Developing world, particularly as supported by Chinese technology exports via its “Belt and Road Programme”
+- the growing use of Coal-firing for electricity generation, the most economic option in the Developing world, particularly as supported by Chinese technology exports via its “Belt and Road Programme”.

 - the earlier 1990s “dash for gas” policy in the UK.